MicrosoftDocs/azure-docs/articles/sql-database/sql-database-export-powershell.md

 - [PowerShell](sql-database-export-powershell.md)

-This article provides directions for archiving your Azure SQL database to a [BACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_4) file stored in Azure Blob storage.
-This article shows how you can do this by using PowerShell.
+This article provides directions for archiving your Azure SQL database to a [BACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_4) file (stored in Azure Blob storage) using PowerShell.

 When you need to create an archive of an Azure SQL database, you can export the database schema and data to a BACPAC file.
 A BACPAC file is simply a ZIP file with an extension of .bacpac.
 A BACPAC file can later be stored in Azure Blob storage or in local storage in an on-premises location.
 It can also be imported back into Azure SQL Database or into a SQL Server installation on-premises.

 **Considerations**

-- For an archive to be transactionally consistent, you must ensure either that no write activity is occurring during the export, or that you are exporting from a [transactionally consistent copy](sql-database-copy.md) of your Azure SQL database.
+- For an archive to be transactionally consistent, you must ensure that no write activity is occurring during the export, or that you are exporting from a [transactionally consistent copy](sql-database-copy.md) of your Azure SQL database.
 - The maximum size of a BACPAC file archived to Azure Blob storage is 200 GB.
 To archive a larger BACPAC file to local storage, use the [SqlPackage](https://msdn.microsoft.com/library/hh550080.aspx) command-prompt utility.
 This utility ships with both Visual Studio and SQL Server.
 You can also [download](https://msdn.microsoft.com/library/mt204009.aspx) the latest version of SQL Server Data Tools to get this utility.
 - Archiving to Azure premium storage by using a BACPAC file is not supported.
 - If the export operation exceeds 20 hours, it may be canceled.
 To increase performance during export, you can:
  - Temporarily increase your service level.
  - Cease all read and write activity during the export.
  - Use a [clustered index](https://msdn.microsoft.com/library/ms190457.aspx) with non-null values on all large tables.
 Without clustered indexes, an export may fail if it takes longer than 6-12 hours.
-This is because the export services needs to complete a table scan to try to export entire table.
+This is because the export service needs to complete a table scan to try to export entire table.
 A good way to determine if your tables are optimized for export is to run **DBCC SHOW_STATISTICS** and make sure that the *RANGE_HI_KEY* is not null and its value has good distribution.
 For details, see [DBCC SHOW_STATISTICS](https://msdn.microsoft.com/library/ms174384.aspx).

 > [AZURE.NOTE] BACPACs are not intended to be used for backup and restore operations.
 Azure SQL Database automatically creates backups for every user database.
 For details, see [SQL Database automated backups](sql-database-automated-backups.md).